Sumedh220122/Fusion-Net-for-Speech-Separation/README.md

 # Usage

 1. Each of the folders contain a file description.txt that provides an overview of the contents stored in the folder.
 Read through each before proceeding further
-2. The four files Combined_model 1-4 are used for speech separation in various scenarios
+2. The four files Combined_model 1-4 are used for speech separation in various scenarios \n
    a.
-Combined_model1.py - used to separate a mixture of 2 speakers in the foreground and one noise from the background
+Combined_model1.py - used to separate a mixture of 2 speakers in the foreground and one noise from the background \n
    b.
 Combined_model2.py - used to separate a mixture of 3 speakers in the foreground and one noise from the background
    c.
 Combined_model3.py - used to separate a mixture of 2 speakers in the foreground and two noises from the background
    d.
 Combined_model4.py - used to separate a mixture of 3 speakers in the foreground and two noises from the background